This check monitors Aqua.

 Configure your integration like any other packaged integration.

-conf.d/folder at the root of your Agent’s configuration directory to start collecting your Aqua metrics and logs.
-See the sample conf.yaml for all available configuration options.
+conf.d/ folder at the root of your Agent’s configuration directory to start collecting your Aqua metrics.
+See the sample conf.yaml for all available configuration options.:

 password parameter values and configure them for your environment.